 where Z= Zone of solubilization (mm), C= Colony diameter (mm)

 Isolates exhibiting zone of clearing were grown in Pikovskaya’s broth to achieve McFarland Standard 0.5.
 Equal volume of broth culture aliquots was centrifuged at 10,000 rpm for 15 min.
-From the supernatant, 100 μl was transferred to a 50 ml volumetric flask.
-10 ml of chloromolybdic acid reagent and 1 ml of chlorostannous acid reagent were added, and the volume was made up to 50 ml with distilled water.
+From the supernatant, 100 μL was transferred to a 50 mL volumetric flask.
+10 mL of chloromolybdic acid reagent and 1 mL of chlorostannous acid reagent were added, and the volume was made up to 50 mL with distilled water.
 Absorbance was measured at 600 nm using a spectrophotometer (Shimadzu UV-1280).
-A standard curve was prepared using phosphorus solution at concentrations of 0–10 μg/ml (Fig 1).
+A standard curve was prepared using phosphorus solution at concentrations of 0–10 μg/mL (Fig 1).
 Reagents were added similarly and absorbance was recorded at 600 nm to interpolate phosphate concentrations in the test samples.
 Standard curve thus prepared facilitated the interpolation of the curve to ascertain the concentration of soluble phosphorus in the test samples.

 Equation- y = 0.185x + 0.053, R² = 0.973